Mohammad-coders/Web-Tech-CMS-staff-For-Mid/README.md

 # Web-Technology-mid-project-by-HMS
-This is a Hospital Management System project for mid using php and html.
+This is a Clinic Management System project for mid using php and html.